ArtPoon/slides/markdown/mimm4750g-ancestral.md

 # Limitations of parsimony

 * Assumes that changes between all character states are equal.
 Can be addressed with weighted parsimony method.
-* Principle of minimum evolution, by definition, is not robust to episodes of rapid evolution.
+* The model of minimum evolution is not robust to episodes of rapid evolution.
   * Implicitly assumes that the same amount of time has passed along every branch of the tree.
 * No means of quantifying uncertainty of ancestral reconstruction.

+---

+# Review: Phylogenetic likelihood

+* The [maximum likelihood tree](https://slides.filogeneti.ca/html/mimm4750g-L06-likelihood.html#/11) is the tree with the highest probability of generating the data.
+* To compute likelihood, we need a model of evolution &mdash; a discrete-state, continuous-time [Markov chain](https://slides.filogeneti.ca/html/mimm4750g-L05-models.html#/2).
+* This model consists of a [transition rate matrix](https://slides.filogeneti.ca/html/mimm4750g-L05-models.html#/7), $Q$.
+* We can derive a matrix of transition probabilities given time $t$ by matrix exponentiation, $P(t)=\exp(Q t)$.

 ---